Projects

 To do that, the project focuses on two main aspects:

-1. Methodological advances with the publication of 2 working papers:
+- Methodological advances with the publication of an academic paper:

 The released version of the software is available on CRAN.
 The development version, instead, is available on Github.

-The software has been presented at the useR!2021 Conference, it has been listed on the Top 40 New CRAN Packaes on August 2021, and it has been accepted within the R-Universe.
+The software has been presented at the useR!2021 Conference, it has been listed on the Top 40 New CRAN Packaes on August 2021.

 Silene Acaulis

 The Silene acaulis is a collaboration project on the topic of Ecological Science developed by Maria Elisa Pierfederici.
-I have contributed to the research with the statistical analysis of biological data through R.
+I have contributed to the research with the statistical analysis of biological data.

 Climate is an important determinant of plant population growth rates; however, different components of climate may have contrasting effects on both plant population growth rates and individual plant vital rates.
 Thus, it is necessary to evaluate multiple climatic drivers simultaneously to understand how climate may affect plant population survival and persistence.
 The project focused on the alpine cushion plant Silene acaulis, a foundational plant widely distributed in the Northern hemisphere that facilitates other species by creating microclimatic habitats.

-The project ends up with the publication of a scientific paper:
+The project ends with the publication of a scientific paper: